fahdmalik1/rock_paper_scissors/README.md

 There are quite a few bugs in the application that need addressing as mentioned earlier in the Score board section the score is not displaying on screen or incrementing.
 The same issue exists for the player choice is not displaying on screen. and also the winner cannot be determined yet as that feature has not yet been implemented.
 The reason for these bugs is due to time limitations.

 However I will have all these features and bugs sorted hopefully in a future update of the application.

+# Deployment of the application

+The site was deployed to GitHub pages.

+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.